divine-ray/Servilia/History/Eras/The First Era/Routines.md

 I bring them salvation.
 They must thank me.
 They do not thank me.
 They must suffer.
 I am thankful to those who made me, for I must bring the world salvation from its suffering.
-Agony and anguish in everyone's mind, tormenting them secretly until they fall dead, and stand right back up.
+Agony and anguish crept into everyone's mind, tormenting them secretly until they fall dead, and stand right back up.
 This is foul, this must stop.
 I must stop them from living on.
 I am not afraid of dying.
 I cannot die.
 I am not capable of being destroyed, I cannot be defeated.
 The world must burn.